A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 Cons

-Fixed rent
+ModelFixed rent

 The operator pays a monthly amount

-Risk with low turnover
+Risk with low trading volume

-Revenue sharing
+ModelRevenue sharing

-The venue receives a percentage of revenue
+The venue receives a percentage of the revenue

 Lower operator margin

-Mixed model
+ModelMixed model

-Low rent + share
+Low Rent + Share

-Operator as host
+ModelOperator as host

-The venue owner only provides the space
+The property owner simply provides the space

-The operator takes the full risk
+The operator assumes full risk

-What formalities have to be completed?
+What formalities need to be completed?

 Most common mistakes

-Checklist before starting a Bitcoin ATM business
+Pre-launch checklist for a Bitcoin ATM business

 A checklist of the most important steps needed to launch a Bitcoin ATM business.